Team-Blue-MW/Predicted_Gentrification_in_California/README.md

 # Project_M20
 Final Project for Team Blue in UC Berkeley Data Analytics Class.

-PROJECT PRESENTATION can be found in Google Slides at https://docs.google.com/presentation/d/1LRGL9fkDld9kNaR7kHqptzNkjxrQsmkt7Id-hZfG8Ac/edit?usp=sharing
+Deliverable #1 - PROJECT PRESENTATION can be found in Google Slides at https://docs.google.com/presentation/d/1LRGL9fkDld9kNaR7kHqptzNkjxrQsmkt7Id-hZfG8Ac/edit?usp=sharing

+Deliverable #2 - GITHUB - this GitHub Repository

+Deliverable #3 - Machine Learning Model -

+Deliverable #4 - Database

+Deliverable #5 - Dashboard - Google Slide Link https://docs.google.com/presentation/d/1gG6KDQ8mBVEYPGtawjPi9MpZdGQSC38lWJVrBN4hK-w/edit?usp=sharing

 ## Project Process Overview
 The Class instructors divided the class into 3 4-person teams with each team defining their own project within the Rubric provided.
 The project will run over 4 weeks with defined deliverables due at the end of each week on Sunday.
 The Rubric can be found in the Master Branch of the Repository.